Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5770, in theory, should perform just a bit faster than the Radeon HD 5670 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 5770 should perform a little bit faster than the Radeon HD 5670 in general. (explain)

-Texel RateThe Radeon HD 5770 will be much (approximately 119%) better at texture filtering than the Radeon HD 5670. (explain)
+Texel RateThe Radeon HD 5770 will be quite a bit (more or less 119%) better at texture filtering than the Radeon HD 5670. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 5770 is the winner, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 5770 is superior to the Radeon HD 5670, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison